-The Federal Bureau of Investigation and New York City Police Department are alerting the public to a new, frightening scam that is targeting New York City residents.in the scheme, individuals call claiming to have kidnapped a family member.
+The Federal Bureau of Investigation and the New York City Police Department are alerting the public to a new, frightening scam that is targeting New York City residents.
+In the scheme, individuals call claiming to have kidnapped a family member.
 While no actual kidnapping has taken place, the callers often use co-conspirators to convince their victims of the legitimacy of the threat.

 For example, a caller might attempt to convince a victim that her husband or son had gotten into a car accident with a member of a gang.
 The individual calling pretends to be a friend or relative of the gang member and tells the victim that their family member is seriously injured and needs to go to the hospital but that their friend will not allow them to go the hospital until he gets paid for the damages done to his vehicle.

 In another example, a caller might attempt to convince a victim that his daughter was kidnapped by having a young female scream for help in the background during the call.
 Often the reason they are holding the alleged victim varies, but some of the most prominent scams involve car accidents, drug debts, gang assaults, or persons being smuggled across the border.
 Victim telephone numbers appear to be dialed at random.